varnish/libvmod-example/README.rst

 COPYRIGHT
 =========

-This document is licensed under the same license as the libvmod-example project.
-See LICENSE for details.
+See the LICENSE file for information on licensing.

-* Copyright (c) 2011-2014 Varnish Software
+* Copyright (c) 2011-2015 Varnish Software